geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Reflection on a note about a repeated phrase, despite its meaning being forgotten.
   - Exploration of a note about a literal interpretation in a religious context.
 - A Glimpse of Creative Process
-  - The author's memory of a pivotal moment when one sentence was saved from a scrapped novel.
+  - John's memory of a pivotal moment when one sentence was saved from a scrapped novel.
   - Personal attachment to the sentence and its use in a subsequent work.
 - Inception of Digital Note-Taking
-  - The author's first note in the Notes app, inspired by a song lyric.
+  - John's first note in the Notes app, inspired by a song lyric.
   - Meaning of the lyric and its nostalgic significance.

 ## The Mountain Goats
 - Unconditional Love for the Mountain Goats
-  - Author's profound and unconditional love for the band the Mountain Goats.
+  - John's profound and unconditional love for the band the Mountain Goats.
   - Absence of a favorite song or album; all songs are favorites.
   - Introduction to the band's influence through a friend's recommendation.
 - Initial Connection and Growth